fenago/ml-bootcamp/Lab_3.md

 If
-you remember from the previous chapter, this formula translates to the following Python code:
+you remember from the previous lab, this formula translates to the following Python code: